Cyber-Sam33/react-videogame-hub/README.md

 ## Dependencies

-Below are a list of dependencies and you will run 'npm i' to install all the dependencies required.
+Below are a list of dependencies and you will need to run 'npm i' to install all the dependencies required.

 - [Chakra UI](https://chakra-ui.com/)
 - [Node.js](https://nodejs.org/en/)